BMW /2 motorcycle cylinder heads, butterheads, loose spark plug inserts, warped heads, gasket leakage

 3. The exhaust threads would easily peel off when removing the exhaust nut, especially on the R50/R60.
 The old exhaust threaded portion could be machined out and a new piece could be welded into place.

-The welded in piece.
+The is a welded in piece.
 This solved the problem of the soft exhaust threads.

 4. The spark plug inserts would become loose, start to leak a bit and finally come shooting out.